0xdps/sheet-alchemy/tutorials/README.md

 ## Tips for Success

 1. **Start Small**: Begin with simple models and gradually add complexity
-2. **Read Error Messages**: G-ODM provides helpful error messages for debugging
+2. **Read Error Messages**: SheetAlchemy provides helpful error messages for debugging
 3. **Use Type Hints**: Improve code quality with Python type annotations
 4. **Test Early**: Write tests as you develop your models
 5. **Follow Conventions**: Use consistent naming and structure